BELLWAY PLC - Trading Update

 1 All figures relating to completions, order book, reservations, cancellations and average selling price exclude the Group’s share of its joint ventures.

-3 Net bank debt is cash plus cash equivalents, less bank debt.
+3 Net cash / bank debt is cash and cash equivalents less bank debt.

 4 Gearing is calculated as net bank debt divided by total equity.